kdshea/Coconut-Club-Site/README.md

 - Add a PDF version of the menu for easy download and printing.
 - Integrate a third-party booking site to facilitate surf lessons and photography bookings.
 - Continuously improve the website's performance, design, and user experience.

+## 🪴 About Me
+I'm a freelance full stack developer with a passion for crafting innovative web solutions.
+With expertise in both front-end and back-end technologies, I have successfully delivered a wide range of projects, including web applications, RESTful APIs, and database management.
+I continually strive to solve complex problems and provide efficient, user-friendly solutions.

 ## Contact